You need to boost diversity.

 They’d then create 3-5 ‘work sample’ questions to test these skills.

-Work samples simulate individual parts of the role by posing hypothetical situations and task that candidates would encounter should they get the job.
+Work samples simulate individual parts of the role by posing hypothetical situations and task that candidates would encounter should they get the job - and have been proven to be one of the most predictive forms of assessment you can use.

 Each question is scored on a 1-5 scale against pre-determined criteria.